 Healing lines and the truth behind their meaning

-The healing lines must be carefully inspected because on the same mount, there are what’s called children lines.
+The healing lines must be carefully inspected because on the same mount, there are what are called children lines.
 The child lines are on the ulna edge, whereas the healing lines are directly in the front.
-Many people get this confused.
-I have seen countless videos and articles with the wrong explanation, so I hope to help clear this issue today.
+Sometimes, these lines are slightly more towards the Mount of Apollo, almost under the ring finger.

 The healing lines are a standard set of minor lines, located mostly on someone with medium to the fine-textured skin.
 Having these lines does not mean the person is or will become a doctor or a healer.
 Healings lines show much more than the name implies.
 If they are on the palm of a medical practitioner, it shows that they can empathise with their patients.
 It suggests one who has a soothing and reassuring way of dealing with people and or animals.

 The healing lines also support the person’s ability to heal themselves.
 It also shows someone who is in constant learning mode.
 The subject is usually emotionally and mentally intelligent.
 Their mind is always busy.

 Too many healing lines changes the meaning.

 These healing lines strengthen the qualities of Mercury.
 The Mercury finger and mount represent your ability for communication, whether in personal relationships or business.
 It shows how well you connect with others as well as the amount of mental capacity and ideas.
 Positive aspects show quick wit and intelligence.
 Negative aspects point to deceitfulness or nervousness.
 Mercury qualities: